-Before we begin, our motive through this “How to use a Plasma Cutter” guide is to help equip you with best and safe practices to become effective metal forger, knowing not only the skills but also the physics and chemical reactions throughout the process.
-Fabrication can be fun to work but also involves risk; we only recommend industry grade protection gear and safe workspace.
+Before we begin, our motive through this “How to use a Plasma Cutter” guide is to help equip you with best and safe practices to become an effective metal forger, knowing not only the skills but also the physics and chemical reactions throughout the process.
+Fabrication can be fun to work but also involves risk; we only recommend industry-grade protection gear and a safe workspace.

 - 1 Plasma Cutting – An Overview